Introduction

 Output:

-Creates a new library build parameter file with updated paths and automatically discovered FASTA files.
-Uses a default template from data/example_config/defaultBuildLibParams.json.
+Creates a library building parameter configuration file with user-specified paths and FASTA files.

 Arguments: